 Ipe is a hardwood from Brazilian rainforests that has received lots of attention in the past couple of decades.
 Why?
 For one thing, it's as hard—or harder—than nails (it's been known to bend nails).
 Ipe is so dense that it often needs to be pre-drilled before pieces are connected.
 Some compare its strength to that of steel.

-Similar in appearance to mahoghany, ipe is popular for its strength, durability, and beauty as a warm, rich, hardwood.
+Similar in appearance to mahogany, ipe is also popular for its durability and beauty as a warm, rich, hardwood.

 Other attributes of ipe wood include:

-- Ipe can last more than 25 years outdoors.
+- It can last more than 25 years outdoors

-- One of the densest hardwoods, it does not float in water.
+- One of the densest hardwoods, it sinks in water

-- It has the same fire rating as steel and concrete, making it a more fire-resistant choice than most softwoods.
+- It has the same fire rating as steel and concrete, making it a more fire-resistant choice than softwoods

-- The term ipe lumber or ipe wood is often clustered with other tropical hardwoods that share similar characteristics, especially for outdoor furniture.
-These woods include teak and shorea.
+- The terms ipe lumber or ipe wood are often clustered with other tropical hardwoods that share similar characteristics, especially for outdoor furniture.
+These woods include teak and shorea